The Minimum Number of $4$-Cycles in a Maximal Planar Graph with Small Number of Vertices: Proof of Theorem

-There are just 5 maximal plane graphs with 7 vertices, and just one has minimum degree 4, which is the graph shown in Figure \ref{9}, the number of $4$-cycles in this graph is 20.

-\begin{claim}$g(8,C_4)=23.$ \end{claim} Let $G$ be a maximal plane graph with $8$ vertices.
-If there is a vertex of degree 3, then deleting the vertex we get a maximal planar graph with 7 vertices, where the number of 4-cycles in the graph is at least 20 by Claim \ref{cl2}.
-Moreover, since we have at least 6 4-cycles containing the vertex, in this case the number of 4-cycles in $G$ is at least 26.

-Suppose that the minimum degree of the graph is 4.
-If there is a vertex of degree 7 in $G$, then by Lemma \ref{ind}, there is a vertex of degree 3 in $G$ as well, which is a contradiction.
-Let $G$ has a vertex, say $v$, of degree 6.
-Then we have a vertex, say $u$, which is inside a region bounded by the the induced 6-cycle of $N(v)$ not containing $v$.
-If the induced cycle is chordal, then by Lemma \ref{ind1}, there is a vertex of degree 3.
-If the cycle is not chordal, then $u$ should be incident with all of the vertices of the cycle.
+Assume $\delta(G)\geq 4$.
+If there is a degree-$7$ vertex in $G$, then by Lemma \ref{ind}, there is a vertex of degree 3 in $G$ as well, which is a contradiction.
+Let $G$ have a vertex, say $v$, of degree 6.
+Then we have a vertex, say $u$, which is inside a region bounded by the induced 6-cycle of $N(v)$, and not containing $v$.
+If the induced cycle is chordal, then by Lemma \ref{ind1}, there is a degree-$3$ vertex, which is a contradiction to our assumption.
+If the cycle is not chordal, then $u$ should be adjacent to all of the vertices of the cycle.
 Thus, all of the vertices of the cycle are of degree 4.
 Therefore, using Lemma \ref{lema}, we have at least 6 separating 4-cycles.
-Therefore, $C_4(G)\geq (3n-6)+6=24$.
+Therefore, $C_4(G)\geq (3n-6)+6=24$ where $n=8$.

-The remaining case is when $4\leq d(v)\leq 5$, $\forall v\in V(G)$.
-Let $v$ be a vertex of degree 5.
-Then there are 2 vertices inside the region (not containing $v$) bounded by the 5-cycle induced by $N(v)$.
-Each of the two vertices should be incident with at least three vertices of the cycle.
+Finally we may assume that $4\leq d_G(v)\leq 5$, for all $v\in V(G)$.
+Let $v$ be a vertex of degree $5$ in $G$.
+Then there are 2 vertices inside the region (not containing $v$) bounded by the $5$-cycle induced by $N(v)$.
+Each of the two vertices should be adjacent to at least three vertices of the cycle.
 Otherwise, one of the two vertices is with degree 3.
-If the two vertices are adjacent, then there is only one graph of this kind having no vertex of degree 3 (see Figure \ref{7}).
-The number of 4-cycles in the graph is 23.
-If the two vertices are not adjacent, then it can be checked that one of the two vertices is of degree 3.
-Therefore we have, $g(8,C_4)=23$.
+Moreover, the two vertices are adjacent, and only one maximal plane graph meets the properties, see Figure \ref{7}.
+Notice that the graph is mentioned in \cite{hakimi}, and the number of $4$-cycles in the graph is $23$.
+Therefore, we have, $g(8,C_4)=23$. \end{proof}